mm80843/T3.5/docs/Benef/PBN__Benef_536.md

 # __Energy Demand Monitoring and Adaptation__

-## Name of the Benefit

-Monitoring energy demands at a large scale allows for adaptive design of buildings, optimizing energy efficiency and occupant comfort.

 ## Description of Benefits pertaining to Beneficiaries

 * [Investing in continuous energy demand monitoring and adaptive design can lead to cost savings, increased energy efficiency, and improved tenant satisfaction, enhancing the value of buildings.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_588.md)